LRUDict

 del ldict[key]

 Remove ldict[key] from ldict.
-Raises a KeyError if key is not in the map.
+Raises a KeyError if key is not in the dictionary.

 Requires